Eb-Zeero/stencil_wc/README.md

 # cookiecutter of web components

 A boilerplate for a Node package defining web components, using Stencil.
-The same task can be achieved by running `npm init stencil` which will create the default setting of this cookiecutter plus extra tests

 ## Getting started